themeblvd/theme-blvd-shortcodes/readme.txt

 = 1.0.7 =

 * Added `[lightbox]` shortcode
 * Added "Auto Lightbox" feature when inserting images into pages and posts. -- Can be disabled from WP > Settings > Writing.
 * When inserting `[tabs]` shortcode, default example now has `tabs_above`.
 * Added fix for `[icon]` shortcode image URL's to work with Theme Blvd framework v2.3+.
+* Fixed any conflicts when activated with [Theme Blvd Bundle](http://wordpress.org/extend/plugins/theme-blvd-bundle).
 * Fixed "Dismiss" link not working on notices for some admin pages.

 = 1.0.6 =